Recent Errors in Assigning Pressures

 2°: Operation Understanding Performance Certainty Selflessness Autonomy Well-Being Acceptability

-The relevant sections of the Q-arenas in the 5 primary domains examined previously have now been edited to incorporate this change.
+The relevant topics dealing with the Q-arena pressures in the 5 primary domains examined have now been edited to incorporate this revision.

 A Pattern proves Illusory

-It seemed important to consider whether the pattern of 2° pressures in the structural hierarchy relates to the pattern in the Q-arenas where they were first discovered..
+It seemed important to consider whether the pattern of 2° pressures in the structural hierarchy related to the pattern in the Q-arenas where they were first discovered.
+No relationship was expected.

 In the Review of Looking Out for Yourself, it appeared that the pairings of pressures (1°+2°) found in the structural hierarchy was reversed in the Q-arenas.
-This was utterly unexpected and seemed extraordinary, if true.
+This was utterly unexpected and, if true, seemed extraordinary.

-Here is the Table that was originally developed (but now removed from the Review).
+Here is the Table as originally developed and posted in the Review topic..

 sH-G 1° Identity-sH